adrian-lison/dPCRfit/README.md

 ### Load example data

 We load an example dataset with simulated dPCR measurements.
-The dataset represents hypothetical measurements of a target gene concentration in samples with varying biomass.
+The dataset represents hypothetical measurements of a target gene concentration from samples with different biomass.

 ``` r
 dPCR_data <- dPCR_linear_simulated
 ```

-We can plot the simulated linear relationship between biomass and target gene concentration.
+We can plot the simulated linear relationship between biomass and target gene concentration using ggplot:

 ``` r
 ggplot(dPCR_data, aes(x=biomass, y=concentration)) +